-In every marriage you need to find non-sexual ways of showing your spouse love–that you’re thinking about them and you care about them.
+In every good marriage you need to find non-sexual ways of showing your spouse love–that you’re thinking about them and you care about them.

 Show Your Spouse Love–The Rules